 We will certainly use it again in the future! "

-Prof. Dr. Jörg Labahn, Group leader at the Centre for Structural Systems Biology
+Prof. Dr. Jörg Labahn, Group leader at Centre for Structural Systems Biology

 Technology 4: Strep-tag® Affinity